sharmavins23/Scientia/SOCIAL SCIENCE/Economics/Financial Economics/Financial Econometrics/Financial Econometrics.md

-Financial econometrics is the application of statistical methods to [[Financial Economics|financial market data]]
+Financial econometrics is the application of statistical methods to [[Financial Economics|financial market data]].
+Generally, the emphasis is on price analysis of financial assets traded in competitive and liquid markets.